peterhinch/micropython-vs1053/ASYNC.md

 run concurrently while playing audio files.

 While the driver is cross-platform, testing on ESP8266 and ESP32 failed.
-It works on Pyboard D, Pyboard 1.x and Pyboard Lite (the latter restricted to 128Kbps MP3 files).
+It works on Pico, Pyboard D, Pyboard 1.x and Pyboard Lite (the latter restricted to 128Kbps MP3 files).
 The synchronous driver works on ESP8266.

 # 2. Wiring